CFD Day Trading

 The use of leverage means CFDs can be an attractive way for short-term investors, such as day traders, to make large returns.
 There is a good selection of CFD brokers to choose from and a variety of asset classes for them to speculate on.

-However, trading these financial instruments shouldn’t be taken lightly and may not be suited for traders with a low-risk tolerance.
+However, trading these financial instruments shouldn’t be taken lightly and may not be suited for beginners with a low-risk tolerance.
 Losses can get out of control quickly, and so a disciplined approach is essential.

 FAQ